idroot45/catetan/_posts/2020-02-01-home-vs-southampton.md

 Liverpool’s final Premier League game before the ‘winter break’ ended in a thumping 4-0 win over Southampton, though the victory wasn’t earned without struggles.

+{% include figure image_path="https://cdn.statically.io/img/www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-88.jpg.jpg" caption="It’s seven goals for the season now for Ox—in 17 starts, a quite formidable strike rate considering he has played precisely one entire 90-minute match." %}

-{% include figure image_path="https://cdn.statically.io/img/www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-114.jpg.jpg" caption="The Bobby and Mo Show: Our two forward members on the day, Mohamed Salah and Roberto Firmino, absolutely ruled the game in the second half, with the latter providing three of the four assists." %}
+{% include figure image_path="https://cdn.statically.io/img/www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-114.jpg.jpg" caption="**The Bobby and Mo Show** Our two forward members on the day, Mohamed Salah and Roberto Firmino, absolutely ruled the game in the second half, with the latter providing three of the four assists." %}

-{% include figure image_path="https://www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-16.jpg" caption="Alisson’s Better: The No. 1 was as perfectly in position on every occasion as the duo ahead of him usually are in defence, smothering a few through passes, taking high balls and making a couple of saves, too." %}
+{% include figure image_path="https://cdn.statically.io/img/www.thisisanfield.com/wp-content/uploads/P2020-02-02-Liverpool_Southampton-16.jpg" caption="**Alisson’s Better** The No. 1 was as perfectly in position on every occasion as the duo ahead of him usually are in defence, smothering a few through passes, taking high balls and making a couple of saves, too." %}

 **Goals:** Oxlade-Chamberlain 47′, Henderson 60′, Salah 71′, 89′

-* 22 points clear of Manchester City with a victory, before Pep Guardiola's men take on Tottenham on Sunday.
+22 points clear of Manchester City with a victory, before Pep Guardiola's men take on Tottenham on Sunday.
 {:.notice .notice--info}

+Next game is FA Cup 5th Round replay at Anfield [againts Shrewsburry](/liverpool/fa-cup-home-vs-shrewsburry/).
+Klopp insist to trust the young lads and their manager, Neil Critchley.